hashicorp/terraform-provider-azurerm/website/docs/r/load_test.html.markdown

 * `description` - (Optional) Description of the resource.
 Changing this forces a new Load Test to be created.

+* `encryption` - (Optional) An `encryption` block as defined below.
+CMK Encryption property.
+Changing this forces a new Load Test to be created.

 * `identity` - (Optional) Specifies the Managed Identity which should be assigned to this Load Test.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Load Test.